leobouard/PnPObsoleteVersion/readme.md

 # PnPObsoleteVersion

+There is a much more efficient way to this now (french article): [Le versioning sur SharePoint | LaBouaBouate](https://www.labouabouate.fr/2024/07/11/le-versioning-sur-sharepoint)

 ## Remove-PnPObsoleteVersion

 Remove every obsolete versions from all files in a SharePoint site.
 Versions are considerate obsolete if they are either too old or too numerous.